Requirements

 If you are interested in getting a general understanding of space engineering before the start of your studies, we can recommend you two books, which cover all topics related to it.
 In addition you will find MOOCs and other online sources that might spark your interest.

-Yes, you can also study part-time.
+Yes, you can also study Master of Space Engineering part-time.
 In this case, you are expected to do about 15 Credit Points instead of 30 Credit Points per semester.

 Our students are flexible in selecting the number of courses each semester and self-responsible in balancing the workload if they have a student job or perform extra-curricular activities.
 If you select 30 ECTS credit points per semester, you can assume that the studies are a full-time activity.
 We have many design and hands-on projects which consume a lot of time.

 Work placement is not a mandatory part of the MSE curriculum.
-Nevertheless, we highly recommend our students to complete one.
+Nevertheless, we highly recommend that our students gain practical experience through an internship, a working student job, or a master’s thesis position.